thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 and died in comfort, while others have lived righteously and suffered unjustly.
 If there is no life beyond this one, then moral accountability is ultimately meaningless.

-But Christianity claims otherwise.
+But Christianity says otherwise.
 Eternal life is not just about reward - it's about restoration.
 The brokenness of this world will one day be healed.
 The injustices made right.
 The tears wiped away.
 As [Revelation 21:4](https://www.biblegateway.com/passage/?search=Revelation%2021%3A4&version=NKJV)
 declares, "He will wipe every tear from their eyes.
 There will be no more death or mourning or